Nan227/flashcardGames/README.md

 Here's a walkthrough of implemented required features:

-The app we use React
+The app build with React

 ## Notes

-The buttons still cannot separate them
+The buttons can not separate them yet!

 ## License